AntBap23/AntBap23/README.md

 # 👋 About Me

-I'm a **Digital Optimization Analyst** passionate about building products and systems that combine **analytics, experimentation, and AI**.
+I'm a **Digital Experimentation Analyst** passionate about building products and systems that combine **analytics, experimentation, and AI**.

 My work focuses on understanding customer behavior, designing experiments, and building scalable analytics solutions that improve digital experiences.